Offliners/Slambook24Win/README.md

 ### Error: 'CV_LOAD_IMAGE_COLOR' was not declared in this scope
 Replace `CV_LOAD_IMAGE_COLOR` by `cv::IMREAD_COLOR`

-### In chapter 7, Error: conversion from 'size_t' to 'int' requires a narrowing conversion
+### Error: conversion from 'size_t' to 'int' requires a narrowing conversion
 ```c++
 ...
 for (int i1 = 0; i1 < desc1.size(); ++i1)  // Replace `size_t i1` by `int i1`